JMU JMU - Department of Computer Science

 Expand

-4. Change line 24 so that it assigns the parameter named duration to the instance attribute named length.
+4. Change the declaration statement so the parameter named duration is assigned to the instance attribute named length.
 What change did you make?

 this.length = duration;